fabianmartins/alienattack.workshop/README.md

 **-- FastFix --**
 If you want to skip this activity:

-1. Go your CDK project, search for *MISSING PARAMETER* on all .ts files, and follow the guidances to adjust the code.
+1. Go your CDK project (the one that it's at Cloud9), search for *MISSING PARAMETER* on all .ts (typescript) files, and follow the guidances to adjust the code.
 2. Save everything and run **`cdk diff -c envname=<envName> -c suffix=<suffix>`** at the terminal.
 This will show you what will be changed on your environment
 3. If you agree with the changes, run **`cdk deploy -c envname=<envName> -c suffix=<suffix>`** to deploy the changes